 Upgrading a standard (out-of-box) integration

-Note: If you're upgrading from integration version 3.4 (or older), refer to the caveats in this article before attempting to upgrade your instance.
-You may find it easier to disable your current integration and install this version as a fresh installation.
+Note: If you're upgrading from integration version 3.4 (or older), you may find it easier to disable your current integration and install this version as a fresh installation.

 If you're upgrading from integration version 3.5, disable the data sync feature before beginning the upgrade process described below.